 I find moving on from one employer to another offers new exciting opportunities.
 However, it requires an ability to be comfortable operating outside of well-established professional relationships and being prepared to create new networks.
 It can be an emotional time as well, saying farewell to colleagues.

 Working in GSM Careers has been an enriching experience for me and I have enjoyed working with colleagues from a variety of backgrounds, under the guidance of a supportive manager.
-It has also been a privilege to work with such a diverse range of GSM students, all of which I have found to been highly appreciative of the services and events offered by GSM Careers.
+It has also been a privilege to work with such a diverse range of GSM students, all of which I have found it to be highly appreciative of the services and events offered by GSM Careers.

 In terms of departing GSM, I trust I have left a legacy whereby I have changed some graduates’ career pathways for the better and improved their chances of employability.
 I have learned much as a careers practitioner engaging with such students at events including the hugely successful inaugural careers fairs, employability sessions within faculties such as accountancy and finance, themed weeks with employers on campus and on a one-to-one basis via quick queries.